Newmont plumps final bid for Australia's Newcrest to $19.5 bln | Headlines

 Newmont plumps final bid for Australia's Newcrest to $19.5 bln

-“This transaction would strengthen our position as the world’s leading gold company by joining two of the sector's top senior gold producers and setting the new standard in safe, profitable and responsible mining,” Newmont CEO Tom Palmer said in a statement.
-Newcrest shares rose by as much as 7% to A$30.28 but still traded below the implied offer price.
+"This transaction would strengthen our position as the world's leading gold company by joining two of the sector's top senior gold producers and setting the new standard in safe, profitable and responsible mining," Newmont CEO Tom Palmer said in a statement.
+Newcrest shares closed 5.16% higher at A$29.74.

 - Country: